vEnhance/1802/src/preface.typ

   Thanks also to Sefanya Hope for coordinating many other logistics, and particularly for helping me book classrooms on short notice on multiple occasions.

-- Thank you to all the students in my recitation section (and those officially enrolled in other sections, but who came to my section anyway!) who regularly attended my class every Monday and Wednesday at 9am.
+- Thank you to all the students in my recitation session (and those officially enrolled in other sessions, but who came to my session anyway!) who regularly attended my class every Monday and Wednesday at 9am.
   That's some real early-morning dedication.
   There's a saying that the enthusiasm of an instructor can be contagious,